melaniebrgr/learning-computer-science/05-system-design/12-security.md

 ### Securing the supply chain

-Supply chain attacks are having a moment since early Fall 2025.
+Supply chain attacks are having a moment in Fall 2025.

-- Pin dependency versions: Pinning versions in package JSON by removing fuzzy version prefixes like ~, ^, and * leads to more explicit control of version upgrades, and the assurance that all environments are using the same version regardless of whether they run `npm install` or `npm ci`.
+- Pin dependency versions: Pinning versions in package JSON by removing fuzzy version prefixes like ~, ^, and * for explicit control of version upgrades, and ensuring that all environments are using the same version regardless of whether they run `npm install` or `npm ci`.
+- Use `npm ci` in CI builds: it is designed for CI/automated environments where deterministic, repeatable installs matter.
+It deletes node_modules and installs exactly what is in package-lock.json, without modifying it, and fails if a lock file isn't present.
+By contrast, `npm install` reads package.json (and package-lock.json if present) and installs dependencies, updating the lock file as needed.
 - Setup dependency upgrade automation and uuto update dependency versions _only_ after they’ve been published a week.
 - Clean and prune project dependencies: remove unused packages and internalise others.
-- Secure secrets: Setup secret detection and leak prevention, e.g. with TruffleHog.
+- Scan for secrets: Setup secret detection and leak prevention, e.g. with TruffleHog.
 Attackers are using TruffleHog to find secrets, so find and secure them yourself first.
+- Scan packages when upgrading dependencies, e.g. https://www.getsafety.com/

 ### Staying informed of vulnerabilities